fiverr/passable/documentation/getting_started/result.md

 ## `hasErrors` and `hasWarnings` functions
 > since 6.3.0

-If you only need to know if a certain field has validation errors or warnings, but don't really care which they are, you can use `hasErrors` or `hasWarnings` functions.
+If you only need to know if a certain field has validation errors or warnings but don't really care which they are, you can use `hasErrors` or `hasWarnings` functions.

 ```js
 resultObject.hasErrors('username');